GiannhsKer/manga_reader/readme.md

 # manga_reader
-An Android/iOS app displaying a collection of mangas written in Javascript(React-Native), and the scrappers also in Javascript(Nodejs) .
+An Android/iOS app displaying a collection of mangas written in Javascript(React-Native).
+The scrappers are also written in Javascript(Nodejs) .

 <p float="left">